 Higher contents of organic matter were determined in PG, the catchment with the worst site conditions in terms of water availability and the least intense management.
 Additionally, low soil losses have been measured in this catchment.
-Therefore, biodiversity indicators associated to spontaneous grass cover were not appropriate to describe the soil degradation state in the study areas.
-More effort to increase the number of study sites should be applied to evaluate if under more similar environmental conditions, the weight of the management in the olive orchards might determine the biodiversity indices of grass spontaneous cover.
+Therefore, biodiversity indicators associated with spontaneous grass cover were not appropriate to describe the soil degradation state in the study areas.
+Additional efforts should focus on increasing the number of study sites to evaluate if, under more similar environmental conditions, the weight of the management in the olive orchards might determine the biodiversity indices of spontaneous grass cover.